 Often times I find hidden square feet under the stairs, in the hallway, or at the back of a closet.
 It might only be a small space, but kids are tiny so that makes it cozy.

 For a book-lover’s hideaway inspired by a children’s classic, Day suggested transforming a deep closet into a nook reminiscent of the portal to Narnia.
 Bringing the hanging rod forward allows kids to push past rows of clothing before embarking on their next literary adventure.
 “Put in a plush beanbag, some wallpaper, and a few cute wall sconces and you have yourself a secret hideout,” said Day.

 Need help visualizing how those unused and awkward spaces around your home might make the best reading corners?
-Check out these inspiring, cozy nooks below.
+Check out a few inspiring, cozy nooks below.

-A small, unused cupboard makes for a charming and unexpected reading space.
-With a fresh coat of paint and some cozy-making accessories, this mini-closet turned library would be a dream for any young kid.
+A small, unused space makes for a charming and unexpected reading area.
+With a fresh coat of paint and some cozy-making accessories, this otherwise unused space turned library would be a dream for any young kid.

 A Built-In With a Small Footprint

 Demonstrating that a good book nook needn’t take up valuable real estate, this built-in bench and shelf combo leaves plenty of room for play.